kozabrada123/PyLunaroRPC/README.md

 - `No package .. was found` - This usually means you haven't installed the requirements correctly, try manually installing the library with pip

-- `NameError: name 'YOURAPPIDHERE' is not defined` - you haven't set your AppId

 - Can't see presence on profile - This usually means you haven't enabled Game Activity in Discord Settings (`Settings/Activity Status/Display current activity as status message`).
 If you have, try to exit any other running games or try to turn Game Activity On and Off.